raspberrypilearning/green-goals/en/step_7.md

 ## Life on land

-Get the **Land Panda** sprite to respond to the United Nations' Sustainable Development Goal, [Life on Land](https://www.undp.org/content/undp/en/home/sustainable-development-goals/goal-15-life-on-land.html), with a specfic action, sound and setting.
+Get the **Land Panda** sprite to respond to the United Nations' Sustainable Development Goal, [Life on Land](https://www.undp.org/content/undp/en/home/sustainable-development-goals/goal-15-life-on-land.html){:target="_blank"}, with a specfic action, sound and setting.

+--- task ---

+Go to the **Code** tab for the **Land Panda**.

 Just like in the last step, there is some code here with some music and some text explaining theLife Below Water goal as well as a script that gets the **Land Panda** sprite to `hide`{:class="block3looks"} `when flag clicked`{:class="block3events"}.

+You will see some code already provided for you.
+The code includes music and text explaining the Life Below Water goal as well as a script that gets the Water Panda sprite to hide when flag clicked.

 Get the **Land Panda** sprite to respond to the **Main Panda** sprite's `broadcast`{:class="block3events"}.

+--- /task ---

 --- task ---